 With a family lawyer’s guidance and advice, you can be assured that all your interests will be protected, while you focus on getting yourself and your loved ones ready for the next chapter.
 And you may not even need to go to court.

 Separation is tough.
 But worrying about seeing your children is tougher.

 Family lawyers protect their clients’ rights as mums and dads.
 Involving a lawyer, post-relationship, means knowing your child’s best interests will rise above any of the financial matters, and that you can just focus on being mum or dad.

 We are at our most vulnerable in our homes, so domestic and family abuse are particularly insidious forms of violence.

-If you have been charged with a domestic or family violence offence, you can read more here.
+If you have been charged with a domestic or family violence offence, read more here.